danielgalasko/OAuth2Client/README.md

 # OAuth2Client

-An OAuth2 library for Mac OS X & iOS (Cocoa & Cocoa touch).
+An OAuth2 library for Mac OS X & iOS (Cocoa & Cocoa touch) that has included support to handle LinkedIn's unique OAuth API.

+The reason for this fork is that the original implementation correctly adds the OAuth parameters in the HTTP payload whereas LinkedIn expect this inside the query (https://developer.linkedin.com/documents/authentication).
+Thus, this fork checks the host of the OAuth request before sending it.
+If the request host is LinkedIn, then a special request is created.

 ## Description